metabase/metabase/docs/users-guide/07-dashboards.md

 ### Adding headings or descriptions with text cards

-Another neat thing you can do is add text cards to your dashboards so that you can write descriptions, explanations, notes, or even add images and GIFs.
-You can also use text cards can also to create separations between sections of charts in your dashboards.
+Another neat thing you can do is add text cards to your dashboards.
+Text cards allow you to include descriptions, explanations, notes, or even images and GIFs to your dashboards.
+You can also use text cards to create separations between sections of charts in your dashboards, or include links to other dashboards, questions, or websites.

 To add a new text card, create a new dashboard (or edit an existing one) and click on the text card button, **Aa**, in the top-right: